leangjia/blender_docs/manual/addons/add_curve/assign_shape_keys.rst

 and only the target is kept.

 There are some options to align the closed (cyclic spline) target and the shape-key curves.
-Also it's possible to match individual parts from a multi-part (multi-spline) of target and shape key curves (e.g. a text object converted into a curve) based on various criteria.
+Also it's possible to match individual parts from a multipart (multiple splines) of target and shape key curves (e.g. a text object converted into a curve) based on various criteria.

 For smoother transition, you can subdivide the segments of one of the curves in the selection group.